arcus/education_fellows/SQL.md

 >
 > Notice that each column listed in the **Select Statement** first lists the name of the table that the column belongs to, then the name of the column itself (separated by a period).
 >
-> Though not required for a single table select statment, it is a good idea to follow this practice any time you are writing a select statement in order to make sure its clear which table each column is coming from.
-Doing this will make things less error prone if you ever want to add additional tables to your query, and will make it easier for other programers to read your code.
+> Though not required for a single table select statement, it is a good idea to follow this practice any time you are writing a select statement in order to make sure its clear which table each column is coming from.
+Doing this will make things less error-prone if you ever want to add additional tables to your query and will make it easier for other programmers to read your code.

 **Select Distinct Values**